 Why You Need A Podcast Hosting Service

-Apple Podcasts and Google Play are podcast directories.
+Apple Podcasts and Google Podcasts are podcast directories.
 You want people to find your podcast on these places, but you can’t store your podcast on their servers.
 They just use your RSS link to display your podcast content.
 Listing your show on podcast directories is as simple as submitting your RSS link (in most cases).

 Why can’t you host your podcast on your own site?